llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 ### Access to affordable, healthy food options remains a challenge in many communities.
 Thankfully, getting fruits and vegetables in King County isn't too hard, even if you're over a mile from the store and live in a lower income neighborhood.

-### It would be interesting to do simillar research in other communities around the country and see just how right I am in my assumption that the USDA is right about food deserts being generally distinctive from their surrounding food oases.
+### It would be interesting to do similar research in other communities around the country and see just how right I am in my assumption that the USDA is right about food deserts being generally distinctive from their surrounding food oases.